 Try mapping things out on a grid and rock it like a city planner.
 Plan a few variations and see what works best as far as logical flow.
 And when you’ve done that, put your plan for your kitchen into play.
 When it comes to your space and how to rethink it if necessary, you know best.

 A kitchen island sounds like a good idea in theory.
-But if you don’t have the space for one, it could turn into a huge mistake for your kitchen.
+But if you don’t have the space for one, it could turn into a huge litchen layout mistake.
 Yes, islands can provide more countertop space, and they are often just the thing when it comes to life in some kitchens.
 But in others, they can also obstruct and cramp the traffic plans we talked about earlier, making moving around the kitchen more difficult.
 So the first question to ask is whether or not an island will help or hinder your movement.

 When it comes to style in your kitchen, you’ve got that covered.
 And by now, you’ve also figured out that practicality should play into that design in order to serve you when you’re busy in your kitchen.
-The way to get there is often just down to good planning, and also to question what’s already in place and changing things if you need to change them.
-By keeping in mind the tips above, you’ll have a low hassle, high performing kitchen that’s ready for any recipe you throw its way.
+The way to get there is often just down to good planning.
+Question what’s already in place and changing things if you need to change them.
+By keeping in mind the kitchen layout mistakes above, you’ll have a low hassle, high performing kitchen that’s ready for any recipe you throw its way.